LardjaniDjamel/TP_CAR_LARDJANI/shop/README.md

 # E-commerce site

-The goal of this lab is to set up an e-commerce site with Spring.
+The general goal of this lab is to set up an e-commerce site with spring-boot /JPA / Hibernate, Spring MVC, Maven.
+How to create Spring project .
+Manage entity persistence with JPA EntityManager /Crud DAO layer.

 ## Description of features :